erick1439/Multithreading-Elimination-Stack/readMe.txt

   + Compile the program as "javac EliminationBackOffStack.java"
   + Run the program by typing "java EliminationBackOffStack"
   + The number of operation, size of stack, and execution time will be printed into the prompt console
+  + The program will run with 5 threads as default

 - Correctness
   + For this stack implementation, I am using as a template the pseudo code from the book on chapter 11.
 This implementation will be